rossgk/GPOD/Readme.md

 # GPOD Project Overview
 ### Readme file

-*GPOD* is a small project based around an Arduino Nano (5V) with the primary goal of enabling a simple growlight based on serially programmable LED devices.
+*GPOD* is a simple  project based around an Arduino Nano (5V) with the primary goal of enabling a simple growlight based on serially programmable LED devices.
 You can sprout some seedlings and coax a plant along in an otherwise dim space for not much cost.
 Buy the GPOD system fully functional and in an enclosure on Tindie.
 A kit of